 For more information on flat head syndrome treatment, visit our dedicated treatment page which identifies the windows of treatment we would recommend for babies with flat head syndrome, how helmet therapy works and our advice to help you find the right treatment for your baby.

-If you think your baby may have flat head syndrome, or would simply like a second opinion from our leading orthotists, get in touch and book a free assessment.
+If you think your baby may have flat head syndrome, or would simply like a second opinion from our leading orthotists, get in touch and book a free pre-assessment.
 We will be able to offer the best form of treatment for your baby and answer any other questions you may have about flat head syndrome and how flat head syndrome treatment works.